 I buy Redmond Real Salt in the following formats:

-- 16 oz bag – I generally keep at least 2 bags on hand, for refilling our kitchen salt shaker and the nicer dining room salt shaker.
+- 26 oz bag– I generally keep at least 2 bags on hand, for refilling our kitchen salt shaker and the salt shaker that lives on our dining room table.
+UPDATE: I now love to keep this 10 lb bulk bucket of Redmond Real Salt on hand for refilling all the shakers.

-- 10 shaker – This is what I use everyday in my kitchen.
-I refill it from the 16 oz bags.
+- 10 oz shaker – This is what I use everyday in my kitchen.
+I refill it from the 26 oz bags.

 - 2 oz shakers – These adorable little shakers are perfect for travel and even for packing your lunch!
 It might make me a food snob, but I like to season my salads and my avocado with unrefined sea salt.
-My oldest son appreciates a little salt on his hard boiled eggs.
+My boys also appreciate a little salt on their hard boiled eggs.

 How to Use Unrefined Sea Salt